Why Color Matters in Your Home

 Use Your Closet as a Model

-If you’re at a loss for where to start, taking a peek inside your closet can help you narrow down your color scheme options.
+If you’re at a loss for where to start, taking a peek inside your closet can help you zero-in on your personal color palette aesthetic.
 At a paint or furniture store, you might be intrigued by hundreds of brilliant color shades, but your closet knows you best.

 Keep It Simple